Boosted nonparametric hazards with time-dependent covariates: Introduction

 Hence,~\eqref{eq:directionald} cannot be expressed as a single inner product of the form $\langle g_F, f \rangle$ for some function $g_F(t,x)$.
-Were it possible, the gradient function would be given by $g_F$.
+Were it possible to do so, $g_F$ would then be the gradient function.

+In simpler non-functional data settings like regression or classification, the loss can be written as $L(Y,\FNF(x))$, where $\FNF$ is the non-functional statistical target and $Y$ is the outcome, so the gradient is simply $\partial L(Y,\FNF(x))/\partial \FNF(x)$.
+The negative gradient is then approximated using a base learner $f\in\ffNF$ from a predefined class of functions $\ffNF$ (this being either parametric; for example linear learners, or nonparametric; for example tree learners).
+Typically, the optimal base learner $\hat f$ is chosen to minimize the $L^2$-approximation error and then scaled by a regularization parameter $0<\nu\le 1$ to obtain the updated estimate of $\FNF$:

-In simpler non-functional data settings like regression or classification, the loss can be written as $L(Y,F(x))$, so the gradient is simply $\partial L(Y,F(x))/\partial F(x)$.
-This does not depend on the space that $F$ belongs to.
-By contrast, a key insight of this paper is that the gradient of $\hat R_n(F)$ can only be defined after carefully specifying an appropriate sample-dependent domain for $\Rhat_{n}(F)$.
+Importantly, in the simpler non-functional data setting the gradient does not depend on the space that $\FNF$ belongs to.
+By contrast, a key insight of this paper is that the gradient of $\Rhat_n(F)$ can only be defined after carefully specifying an appropriate sample-dependent domain for $\Rhat_n(F)$.
 The likelihood risk can then be re-expressed as a smooth convex functional, and an analogous representation also exists for the population risk.
-Both are crucial to establishing guarantees for our estimator.
-Arriving at this framework for obtaining the representations is not conceptually trivial, and may explain the absence of boosted nonparametric hazard models until now.
+These representations resolve the difficulty above, allow us to describe and implement a gradient boosting procedure, and are also crucial to establishing guarantees for our estimator.

-\Subsection{Outline and contributions of paper} Algorithm \ref{alg:haz} of Section \ref{sec:thealgo} describes our boosted hazard estimator.
-The algorithm minimizes the likelihood risk~\eqref{eq:loglik} over a suitably defined class $\ff$ of log-hazard functions defined on the time-covariate domain $[0,1]\times\xx$.
-Identifying this class is the key insight that allows us to rescue the likelihood approach and to derive the gradient needed to implement gradient boosting.
-Lemma~\ref{lem:empR} of Section \ref{sec:thealgo} provides a useful representation of the likelihood risk from which several key results follow, including importantly an explicit representation for the gradient.
-Section \ref{sec:guarantees} establishes the consistency of the procedure.
-We show that the log-hazard estimator consistently recovers the true minimizer of the population risk and is consistent for $\log\l$ if $\ff$ is correctly specified.
-Moreover, if $\ff$ is comprised of flexible piecewise constant functions like trees, then the hazard estimator satisfies an oracle inequality.
-Formal statements of these results are given in Theorems~\ref{thm:consistency} and~\ref{thm:oracleineq}, respectively.
+\Subsection{Contributions of the paper} A key discovery that unlocks the boosted hazard estimator is Proposition~\ref{prop:empR} of Section~\ref{sec:thealgo}.
+It provides an integral representation for the likelihood risk from which several results follow, including, importantly, an explicit representation for the gradient.
+Proposition~\ref{prop:empR} relies on defining a suitable space of log-hazard functions defined on the time-covariate domain $[0,1]\times\xx$.
+Identifying this space is the key insight that allows us to rescue the likelihood approach and to derive the gradient needed to implement gradient boosting.
+Arriving at this framework is not conceptually trivial, and may explain the absence of boosted nonparametric hazard estimators until now.